6 Ways to Build Harmony With Japanese Customers

 Guidelines for Doing Business in Japan

-Two important guidelines for doing business in Japan are: honor all of your own obligations scrupulously but help your associates avoid incurring them.
-Here are five ways to put these principles to work:
+Two important guidelines for doing business in Japan are: honor all of your own obligations scrupulously and help your associates avoid incurring them.
+Here are six ways to put these principles to work:

 - Manipulate the context.
 In a group situation, be sensitive to the relationships between your Japanese associates and alter the circumstances and environment until you get the reaction you are looking for.
 For example, if you are in a group meeting and you are having trouble communicating, find a way to talk to the Japanese group leader away from everybody else so that you can create a private situation.
 This removes the pressure of his obligations to his group members so that he can develop trust in you and be assured of a manageable limit to the obligations he will incur.

-- Instead of jumping in to fill the pause, acknowledge your potential client's need for time.
-Back off.
+- Take your time.
+Instead of jumping in to fill the pause, acknowledge your potential client's need for time and simply back off.
 Try a "Would you like to take the time to think it over and get back to me?"
 Or, more ingratiatingly, "Is there something in the contract that doesn't meet with your wholehearted approval?
 Because it's important that it does."
 The trick is to invite them to take the next initiative.

 - Eliminate surprises before meetings.
 Parties to a negotiation should try to resolve as many differences as possible in private so that they do not surface during negotiations.
 The Japanese are very uncomfortable with resolving major conflicts in the public context of a meeting, and might never return to the table if they are "surprised" in this way.